 Keep your cookware dry

 Calcium deposits form in moist places.
 Therefore, you should thoroughly dry your cookware to prevent the formation of white stains.

 Clean with solutions that fight calcium buildup

 A vinegar and water mix is an excellent solution for cleaning pots and pans.
 Lemon juice also serves to keep hard water stains away.

 Remember to avoid cleaning solutions with harsh chemicals.

 Soften your water

-If you cannot prevent water stains from getting on your pots, you can consider putting a water softener in the hard water.
-It will remove unwanted minerals and turn the water soft.
+If you cannot prevent water stains from getting on your pots, you can consider softening your hard water.

 Cleaning your pots and pans carefully and never leaving deposits behind will prevent your stainless steel cookware from losing its looks.

 Hard water spots and stains on stainless steel cookware can be a pain to deal with, but no worries!